donalthurley/articles/bitcoin.md

 a useless task like the ones given to Sysyphus, but one that can then be checked by the other generals and will prove his good intentions.

 Second and third generation cryptocurrency platforms are moving to the more efficient Proof of Stake approach.
-This is where participants put a deposit of some crypto coins down and are prepared to lose them if they are found to be cheating.
+This is where participants put a deposit of some crypto coins down and are prepared to lose them if they are not considered trustworthy.
 In the allegory this would be like the generals staking some of their own physical gold coins as a sign of good will.

 It is very obvious that Proof of Stake is a far superior approach because it doesn't incur the high energy cost of Proof of Work.
-And Proof of Work is wasting energy because the task is doing nothing useful.
+And Proof of Work is a waste of energy because the task does nothing useful.

 So why then was Proof of Work the approach proposed in the famous Bitcoin white paper [3] and subsequently adopted?